groupvine/gv-doc/3-send/2-sendInbox.md

 or *Mark email as urgent* and copy the updated email address to the "To" field of your new email in your personal email account.

 <span id="gv-3send-2sendInbox-useattrs"></span>
-## Use predefined and custom attributes to customize your email
+## Add predefined and custom attributes to customize your email

 Personalize your emails by including pre-defined or custom attribute values from the **Personalize** tab.
 For more information about Member Attributes, click [here](/2-members/4-membersattributes.md?[LINK-QARGS-DOC]#gv-2members-4membersattributes).